yuu-chien/PaliPali/README.md

 # palipali
-The E-commerce website of men's clothing.
+The E-commerce website of men's clothing which want to build cozy, chill and happy waterside life.

 ## Info